 “A tunnel!” roared Henry.
-“Why would anyone need to build a tunnel all the way out to here, in the first place?”
+“Why would anyone build a tunnel out to here in the first place?”

 “I haven’t a clue, but the tunnel isn’t why I called you,” said Karr, “It’s what’s in the tunnel that you need to see.”

-They quickly scrambled down the rickety old ladder Karr had found in the barn.
-Shoveling fallen dirt and debris out of the way they came to a small door built into the tunnel wall.
+They quickly scrambled down the rickety old ladder Karr had found in the woodshed.
+Shoveling fallen dirt and debris out of the way they came to a small door built into the tunnel’s wall.

 “Why anyone would put a door here is beyond me,” said Henry, as he looked past the door to where the tunnel disappeared into the darkness.”

 “We found the door when we checked out the tunnel,” said Karr, “but we couldn’t get it open.”